VinodhThiagarajan1309/bit-byte-hex/README.md

 # Byte,Bits,Hex

 This README is an output of the quest on why the min/max value of Integer is `-/+ 2,147,xxx,xxx`.
 Learnt bunch of facts that made sense now than in school.
 Have summarized the same.
+To derive the answer, you need to understand the following,

+- Bit
+- Byte
+- LSB/LOB and MSB/HOB
+- Binary
+- Decimal
+- Hexadecimal
+- ASCII
+- Signed/Unsigned

+Tried my best to cover the same.

 # Quick Facts